Analysis | Reliving the Capitol trauma during impeachment, and beyond

 That could have longtime ramifications on how they go about doing their jobs moving forward — and living their lives outside of work.

-House Democrats closed their impeachment case Thursday arguing that former president Donald Trump’s violent rhetoric led to his supporters storming the Capitol and causing a traumatizing experience that ended at least five lives and would impact the lives of those who survived forever.
+House Democrats closed their impeachment case Thursday arguing that former president Donald Trump’s violent rhetoric led to his supporters storming the Capitol, causing a traumatizing experience that ended at least five lives and would affect the lives of those who survived forever.

-Rep. Jamie Raskin (D.-Md.), a House impeachment manager, asked:
+Rep. Jamie B. Raskin (D.-Md.), the lead House impeachment manager, asked:

 Why did President Trump not tell his supporters to stop the attack on the Capitol as soon as he learned of it?Why did President Trump do nothing to stop the attack for at least two hours after the attack began?As our constitutional Commander-in-Chief, why did he do nothing to send help to our overwhelmed and besieged law-enforcement officers for at least two hours on January 6th after the attack began?On January 6th, why did President Trump not, at any point that day, condemn the violent insurrection and insurrectionists?